The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Results in simulations

 These results indicate that the configuration cannot be regarded as a statistically fair sample of an isotropic, correlated CDM initial field.
-The directional features detected in the ADPD reflect systematic deviations from the expected statistical properties and are likely numerical artifacts.
+The directional features detected in the ADPD reflect systematic deviations from the expected statistical properties and are likely numerical artifacts. }

-Under ideal conditions, CDM initial configurations should satisfy the following: the fluctuation field should be statistically isotropic; the two-point correlation function $\xi(r)$ should decay exponentially, with characteristic scale $r_c \sim 15$~Mpc$/h$, and vanish for $r \gg r_c$; and the normalized ADPD should be flat, i.e., independent of $\theta$, with constant value $\text{ADPD}(\theta) \sim 1/180^\circ$.
+{ Under ideal conditions, CDM initial configurations should satisfy the following: the fluctuation field should be statistically isotropic; the two-point correlation function $\xi(r)$ should decay exponentially, with characteristic scale $r_c \sim 15$~Mpc$/h$, and vanish for $r \gg r_c$; and the normalized ADPD should be flat, i.e., independent of $\theta$, with constant value $\text{ADPD}(\theta) \sim 1/180^\circ$.
+In contrast, the ADPD heatmap for this realization shows clear deviations from these expectations. }

-In contrast, the ADPD heatmap for this realization shows clear deviations from these expectations.
-Directional excesses are apparent in $\text{ADPD}(\theta, r)$ across the range $r \lesssim 15$--$25$~Mpc$/h$, and the angular distribution contains multiple localized peaks at distinct angles.
-This indicates a breakdown of isotropy.
-Furthermore, anisotropic features persist up to $r \sim 30$~Mpc$/h$, well beyond the expected correlation length $r_c$, which is inconsistent with the theoretical predictions for a CDM-like initial density field.

 When analyzing the case of the ICs, we must consider that even for an isotropic random distribution, the angular pair counts in each angular bin fluctuate due to finite sampling.
 This results in a non-zero angular variance, even though the expected mean over many realizations is flat.
 In the ICs, we expect to detect finite-size statistical noise, as well as possible residual imprints from the pre-initial lattice configuration.
 To quantify the contribution of random noise versus structural anisotropy to the observed angular variance, we compare the ICs to a Poisson reference sample.
 Specifically, we generate a Poisson random distribution with the same number of points and box size as the ICs.
 We then compute the angular profile of the ADPD in the same radial range and measure the angular variance as a function of radial scale $r$.
 This provides a baseline expectation for the variance arising from a purely isotropic distribution under identical conditions.